 Complications of Oral Gonorrhea

 The types of antibiotics that are effective in the treatment of the genital and rectal gonorrhea are not necessarily effective against oral gonorrhea.
-Therefore, a person who is infected with oral gonorrhea, may get some other antibiotics to treat the infection.
-If you have this type of infection, there is a high probability that you have been attacked several places in the body, and you will therefore be prescribed with antibiotics against this, too.
+Therefore, a person who is infected with oral gonorrhea may get some other antibiotics to treat the infection.
+If you have this type of infection, there is a high probability that you have been attacked several places in the body, and you will, therefore, be prescribed with antibiotics against this, too.
 Chlamydia is a common companion to gonorrhea infection and it is very common to get treatment for it simultaneously.

 Gonorrhea Home Test

-A home test for gonorrhea is recommended by the World Health Organisation (WHO), particularly if you belong to a risk group that has high rates of gonorrhea.
+A test kit for gonorrhea is recommended by the World Health Organisation (WHO), particularly if you belong to a risk group that has high rates of gonorrhea.
 This test is easy to take at home and test results are very reliable.
-If you take get positive result, it is strongly recommended that you visit your doctor or clinic as quickly as possible to prevent further development of the disease.
+If you take to get a positive result, it is strongly recommended that you visit your doctor or clinic as quickly as possible to prevent further development of the disease.
 If you get a positive result, it is also important to inform your previous and current sexual partners.
 By doing this, you can prevent more cases of infection and ensure that they receive treatment as soon as possible.